UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_01.md

 name_of_bed_monster = 'Mike Wazowski'
 ```

-We can count the number of times a sub-string or character is present in
+We can count the number of times a substring or character is present in
 a string.

 ``` python